 Area: Before Rescuing the Princess, Charlock Castle, and Hauksness

 Description: The Green Dragon is most likely, though not always, encountered first when you go to rescue Princess Gwaelin, whether or not you realize that’s what you’re doing.
-He also appear later as an ordinary opponent when you’re much stronger and can hold your own in the game, such as when you’ll be leveling up in the destroyed town of Hauksness.
+He also appears later as an ordinary opponent when you’re much stronger and can hold your own in the game, such as when you’ll be leveling up in the destroyed town of Hauksness.
 The trick here with the Green Dragon, as a boss battle, is to get him to sleep using your spells and then hack on him.
-Make sure you have herbs, because you won’t be able to heal yourself enough with your weaker Heal spell.
+Make sure you have herbs because you won’t be able to heal yourself enough with your weaker Heal spell.
 Hack and slash, and you’ll win.

 Once I do successfully defeat the green dragon I discover Princess Gwaelin locked up behind a magic door (oh yeah, remember to bring magic keys).
 Inside she has some encouraging words to say…

 …and asks us if we’ll take her back to the castle.
 Of course, we oblige, which makes her super happy.
 (And we also get a little musical fanfare to go with it.)